Walk-in shower ideas – 20 ways to embrace this hot showering trend

 5. Squeeze a shower into a corner

 Tight on space?
-In a compact bathroom or confined space opt for a foldaway shower door so that you can still enjoy the luxury of a walk-in shower.
+In a small bathroom or confined space opt for a foldaway shower door so that you can still enjoy the luxury of a walk-in shower.
 A hinged design can be opened out fully while showering - or folded away against the wall when the shower is not in use.

-Keep walls, tiling and grout-lines all one-colour to create the illusion of space in a small bathroom.
+Keep walls, tiling and grout lines all one colour to create the illusion of space in a small bathroom.
 White or a pale, light-reflective shade will bounce light around the room to maximise natural daylight.
 Confine pattern to the floor area, opting for the same design throughout, which can help to visually widen the space and make a small bathroom feel less cramped.

 6. Don’t sacrifice the bath

 If you really can’t do without a tub, then be savvy with your space and tweak the dimensions so you can include a walk-in shower with your shower bath ideas.
-Most standard-sized baths measure up at 1700mm in length, but by forgoing a full-length model and opting for a more compact 1500-1400mm bath, there should be space enough to accommodate both.
+Most standard-sized baths measure up to 1700mm in length, but by forgoing a full-length model and opting for a more compact 1500-1400mm bath, there should be space enough to accommodate both.

 7. Keep it contained